obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_age_measurement_datums.png">

-In fact there are many kinds of [`ages`](http://purl.obolibrary.org/obo/OBI_0001167) in the biomedical and biological research realm; a number from OBI are listed here.
-Rather than creating a litany of data properties, OBI has chosen an alternative approach - a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties. **This is not to say non-OBI `data properties` are forbidden in application ontologies - but going through the exercise of defining them in terms of a generic BFO set of terms is a good exercise that may anticipate data sharing issues.**
+In fact there are many kinds of [`ages`](http://purl.obolibrary.org/obo/OBI_0001167) in the biomedical and biological research realm; a number of related datums from OBI are listed here.
+Rather than creating a litany of data properties, OBI has chosen an alternative approach - a data modelling vocabulary that focuses on describing a core entity's role, quality, information content and other descriptive components rather than directly connecting semantically opaque data properties. **This is not to say non-OBI `data properties` are forbidden in application ontologies - but going through the exercise of defining them in terms of a generic BFO/OBI/OBO Foundry set of terms is a good exercise that may anticipate data sharing issues.**

 Below is an example focusing on providing values for information content entities typically connected to a person instance.